Kawily/Bachelor_thesis/README.md

 # Bachelor_thesis
-These are the scripts of my Bachelor thesis that shall help to replicate the outcome
+These are the scripts of my Bachelor thesis that shall help to replicate the results